 Porcelain veneers aren’t generic, pre-made products.
 Everyone’s teeth are slightly different, so each porcelain veneer has to be made specifically for the patient.

-What is getting a porcelain veneer like?
+What is a porcelain veneers procedure like?

 The installation procedure for veneers is actually more complex than you might imagine.
 First, the tooth in question is prepared — that is, filed down just a bit — to make room for the veneer.